qyang-nj/llios/exported_symbol/README.md

 The export trie in the Mach-O file is a bit stream that is encoded by [ULEB128](https://en.wikipedia.org/wiki/LEB128).
 Although I'm not going into the algorithm of ULEB128, the thing worth mentioning is that if a number is <= 128 (0x7f), ULEB128 representation is the same as `uint8`.
 Since in this sample the size of export is only 88 bytes, for the sake of simplicity, we will pretend they are byte values instead of decoding ULEB128.

-It's really hard to describe how the trie is encoded in simple language.
+It's really hard to describe how the trie is encoded in a few sentences.
 However, if I break each node, use relative address, and convert ASCII values to the characters, visually the above mystery hex dump can be translated into the form below.

 ```
 4000: 00 01 "_" 05